-Summary of Sexual Abuse Allegations against Father Michael Amy:
+Summary of Sexual Abuse Allegations against Fr.
+Michael Amy:

-In 1993, Father Michael Amy first admitted in writing that he sexually abused boys in his care.
+Fr.
+Michael Amy was ordained a priest in 1978, who served in multiple parishes in the Diocese of Erie.
+According to media reports, in 1993, he first admitted in writing that he sexually abused boys in his care.
 According to a letter he wrote to a Diocese not identified in the grand jury report, he “took the opportunity to touch the genitals of several boys” while working at Camp Notre Dame as a seminarian in 1974 or 1975.
 According to Amy, one of the boys ran away and reported his molestation when he was located by Pennsylvania state police.
 Amy was taken into custody but no criminal charges were ever filed.